FSRS vs SM-2: The Real Difference Between Modern and Outdated Schedulers

 That algorithm went on to power SuperMemo, then Anki, then basically every spaced repetition app on the market.
 For 35 years.

 Think about that.
 The algorithm deciding when you see your flashcards is older than most people using them.
 It was designed before the Berlin Wall fell, before the World Wide Web existed, before anyone had heard the phrase "machine learning."
+As a software engineer, this is the kind of technical debt that immediately jumps out: the core scheduling logic hasn't been meaningfully updated in decades.

 What SM-2 actually does